gvwilson/thirdbit/src/fiction/in-heck/index.md

 "But you do in fact need this one's assistance.
-You cannot defeat the Operators on your own, and once they are past the gate, you will be unable to pursue them without being consumed by Consensus."
+You cannot defeat the Operators on your own, and once they are past the gate, you will be unable to pursue them without being consumed by Central."

 Gumption uncrossed his arms.
 "This one is not concerned," he said, realizing only as he did so that it was true.
-"This one is not susceptible to Consensus."
+"This one is not susceptible to Central."

 "Hah!"
 Patient lunged forward a step, then caught itself.